Skip to content ↓

 Lydia obtained a first class degree in Chinese Studies and English from the University of Durham, with a particular interest in postcolonial literature.
 She qualified as a teacher of Mandarin and English as an Additional Language through the UCL Institute of Education.

-Alongside her work at Pinner High School, Lydia is completing a doctorate on the Teaching of Chinese as a Foreign Language at UCL on a part-time basis.
+Alongside her work at Pinner High School, Lydia is completing a doctorate in the Teaching of Chinese as a Foreign Language at UCL on a part-time basis.

 Teacher of Mandarin: Cecilia Cinquina